the-turing-way/the-turing-way/chapters/continuous_integration.md

 ```

 It is possible to build and test a project on multiple operating systems and against multiple versions of a programming language.
 This will be not be discussed here as this presents and extra level of complexity and will not be needed in most cases for research, but it is discussed [later](#Testing_a_project_against_multiple_versions_of_a_programming_language).

+The distribution of and operating system to use can be defined using `dist`:

 <a name="Programming_language"></a>
 #### Programming language